-Few congregations will allow non-Jewish relatives to carry the Torah because traditional Jewish law "prescribes that a gentile cannot touch the Torah," according to Rabbi Jacques Cukierkorn and Michael Boekstal.
+Few congregations will allow relatives who aren't Jewish to carry the Torah because traditional Jewish law "prescribes that a gentile cannot touch the Torah," according to Rabbi Jacques Cukierkorn and Michael Boekstal.

 7. The parent(s) give a talk to the child after he/she reads the Torah and Haftarah.

 This is an opportunity for the parent to publicly express their love and pride for their child.
-In the congregations that offer this opportunity, it is very likely that the non-Jewish parent will be allowed to participate.
+In the congregations that offer this opportunity, it is very likely that the parent who is not Jewish will be allowed to participate.
 This is a wonderful opportunity to speak about the choice you’ve made to raise a Jewish child.
-It’s also a great opportunity to recognize non-Jewish relatives (e.g., grandparents) whether or not they have not had a chance to participate in the service.
+It’s also a great opportunity to recognize relatives (e.g., grandparents) who aren't Jewish, whether or not they have not had a chance to participate in the service.

 8. The parent(s) present the child with a prayer shawl (tallit).

 The Jewish prayer shawl is a four-cornered shawl with knotted fringes that men, and some women, often wear during the Shabbat service.
 Because wearing a tallit is a sign of reaching adulthood, many parents give their child a beautiful new tallit as part of the bar/bat mitzvah ceremony.
-In the congregations that include this ceremony, it is likely the non-Jewish parent will be allowed to participate.
+In the congregations that include this ceremony, it is likely the parent who is not Jewish will be allowed to participate.

 9. Relatives read other prayers.

 Depending on the movement and the synagogue, there may be other prayers that relatives can recite, such as the prayer for Israel, the prayer for the government, the prayer for peace or the prayer for the armed forces.
-Many congregations, including Conservative ones, will allow non-Jewish relatives to read these prayers in English.
+Many congregations, including Conservative ones, will allow relatives who are not Jewish to read these prayers in English.

-Some temples allow the bar mitzvah family to choose favorite poems or songs that family members, including non-Jews, can read.
+Some temples allow the bar mitzvah family to choose favorite poems or songs that family members, including those who aren't Jewish, can read.

 There are other ways that some congregations will allow relatives to participate.
-Ask your rabbi if you can include non-Jewish family members in these practices, which include:
+Ask your rabbi if you can include family members who aren't Jewish in these practices, which include:

 - Relative(s) read the Torah portion in English to the congregation after it is read in Hebrew.